CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### Adding Tenants

 Once applications have been registered, tenants can then be added using the /tenants endpoint.
 The tenant and application identifiers need to be supplied in the call to this endpoint.
-It is possible to associate a tenant with more than one application by passing multiple application identifiers as a comma-separated list.
+It is possible to associate a tenant with more than one application by passing multiple application identifiers as a JSON array of strings.

 ![Overview](images/addTenant.png)